ulfbou/Dx.Domain/README.md

 - Reduces accidental complexity or misuse.
 - Increases what the compiler can prove.
 - Aligns with the Manifesto and violates none of the Non-Goals.
+- Adds at most mechanical support; never semantic expansion.

+> Static analysis and code review must distinguish between semantic expansion and mechanical enforcement.
+Internal helpers that do not add new vocabulary must not be flagged.

 If a feature does not belong in the core, it may fit as an analyzer, generator, or adapter – or outside this repo entirely.